Morumbi Shopping shooting: Trial and sentence

 He stayed at Carandiru Penitentiary until its deactivation in 2002 and was then moved to a penitentiary in Tremembé.
 Later, in 2009, he was moved to a penitentiary in Salvador, his home town, following requests by his family.

-On May 8, 2009, Meira tried to kill a cell mate, the 68-year-old Spaniard Francisco Vidal Lopes, with scissors, apparently because the television's volume was too loud.
-He was put into trial but absolved later in 2011 since he was not considered imputable anymore due to his mental diagnosis.
-It was decided that he had to be moved to the Hospital of Treatment and Custody (HCT) in Salvador, where he remains to this day.
+On May 8, 2009, Meira tried to kill a cellmate, the 68-year-old Spaniard Francisco Vidal Lopes, with scissors, apparently because the television's volume was too loud.
+He was put on trial but absolved later in 2011 since he was not considered imputable anymore due to his mental diagnosis.
+It was decided that he had to be moved to the Hospital of Treatment and Custody (HCT) in Salvador, where he remained until his release in 2024.